Watch Fronts Bearing the Owner’s Name are an Old Tradition

-As usual, an unusual feature could fire up the interest to an item.
-I have a Swiss movement from 1880s, taken from a pocket watch.
-I featured a unique dial “AUGUST PIERES”.
-This enamel face with letters is surely a custom personal dial ordered by the owner.
-It is certain straightaway, that the watch was ordered by an Argentinian Baron.
+As is still common today, unusual and interesting features could fire up interest in an item.
+For instance, I have a Swiss movement from the 1880’s, taken from a pocket watch.
+Featuring a unique dial that reads: “AUGUST PIERES”, this enamel face with lettering is most likely a personal custom dial commissioned by the owner himself.
+In fact, from the name and design it was clear to me straightaway, that this watch was commissioned by an Argentinian Baron.

 Enamel, fine letters, golden finish on the patterns, watch hands and calendar apertures.
 AUGUST PIERES – the owner, who ordered himself a watch.

-It is not any less common to find initials on the inside too, as it has a rare combination of features: chronograph and a disk calendar showing the day+date.
+It is not uncommon to find initials on the inside too, as it has a rare combination of features: chronograph and a disk calendar showing the day+date.
 The movement is made to the highest standard, and is in very good condition, but it will still need some restoration to give it a proper look.

-Getting rid of the footprint the time left on it, as well as choosing the fit watch hands and manufacturing a new wrist watch case makes a unique, large watch.
+Getting rid of the footprint that time has left on it, as well as choosing the right watch hands and manufacturing a new wrist watch case has left us with a large and unique watch.

 A calendar with disk indication sits under the dial, which appears to be a rare feature when found in a chronograph watch.

-The next thing to do was to find pieces similar to this one, and soon it was clear that this letter-numbered dial is not alone.
-Though, it was really interesting to look at a variety of letter-dials, as well as compare the creativity and imagination behind them.
+The next thing to do was to find pieces similar to this one, and soon it was clear that this letter-numbered dial was not alone.
+However, it was really interesting to look at a variety of letter-dials, as well as compare the creativity and imagination behind them.

-The oldest examples of named watch faces happened to be made in an English manner.
-Back in the early 18th century, youy could find examples of watches with letters in place of numbers.
+The oldest examples of named watch faces have been made in an English manner.
+Back in the early eighteenth century, one could find many examples of watches with letters instead of numerals.

 WILLIAM HATTON, a dial taken from a pocket watch.
 This is enamel with glaze finishing.
 Double LL – an interesting compacting solution.

-Pay attention to the comma and the full stop, there is a digit left on the 12 o’clock
+Pay attention to the comma and the full stop, which are located after the ‘N’ and ‘M’ respectively.

-JOHN MELVILLE, movement comes back from 1810s, and again you see a comma and a full stop.
+JOHN MELVILLE, movement comes back from 1810s.
+Again, there are visible a comma and a full stop.

-ROBERT GREEN and a wonderful sun on the capital number 12.
+ROBERT GREEN and a wonderful sun on the capital numeral 12.

-As you may see, there is an interesting problem with 12-digit format: it s both a puzzle, and has a great outcome when solved.
-It must be read clearly, look beautiful and not create confusion and letter overlapping.
-English watchmakers used commas and full stops to make it even simpler, although, in the later examples, the punctuation were gone.
+As you may see, there is an interesting problem with the 12-digit format: it is a puzzle, but has a great outcome when done correctly.
+It must be read clearly, look beautiful and not create confusion or letter overlapping.
+English watchmakers used commas and full stops to make the decipherment of such watch faces even easier.
+Although in the later examples, there does not appear to be any punctuation.

 2. South America